netxms/netxms-doc/admin/object-management.rst

 Internal
 ~~~~~~~~

 Commands that are defined in :term:`Management Console`.
-The only command available for now is
+The only command available for now is :guilabel:`Wakeup node`.

-:guilabel:`Wakeup node`.
+.. _object_tool-agent-command:

 Agent Command
 ~~~~~~~~~~~~~